 | Bitters | Cool and dark | 5 years or longer |

 Vermouth is shelf-stable for 1 to 2 months after opening, when stored in the refrigerator.
-Vermouth is a fortified wine, and like regular wine, it oxidizes after opening.
+Vermouth is an aromatized wine, and like regular wine, it oxidizes after opening.
 Many people store vermouth outside the refrigerator, which is a common mistake.
-An opened bottle of vermouth on the counter loses its quality within a week.
+An open bottle of vermouth on the counter loses its quality within a week.

 Syrups show a clear difference based on concentration.
-Homemade syrups (1:1) stay good for 2 to 4 weeks in the refrigerator.
-Rich simple syrup (2:1) is shelf-stable for up to 6 months when stored refrigerated.
+Homemade syrups (1:1) remain good for 2 to 4 weeks in the refrigerator.
+Rich simple syrup (2:1) is shelf-stable for up to 6 months when refrigerated.
 The higher sugar content effectively inhibits mold growth.

 Common storage mistakes